5G-ERA/middleware/README.md

 The 5G-ERA Middleware connects to the Redis Cluster, which allows sharing of semantic knowledge between all the instances of the 5G-ERA Middleware running in every Cloud and Edge device.

-## Action Server

-The communication between the 5G-ERA Middleware and the robot is conducted using a ROS Action Client, Action Server as well as Service Calls.
-Both ROS 1 and ROS2 versions are available for the Action-Server/client.

-The action client and the robot itself are responsible for letting the middleware know via action server and microservices of the latest status of the action and NetApp.
-Two types of information are defined here: heartbeat and action status.
-The first one will be a request from the middleware with a specific frequency to measure the health of the deployed application/s that the currently executed action is using.
-The second one defines a high-level conceptualization of the status of the action.

-For a more in-detail description of the Action Server see [ACTION_SERVER_README.md](ACTION_SERVER_README.md)

 ## Middleware API specification

 The 5G-ERA Middleware has an OpenAPI specification that can be checked under this [link](https://app.swaggerhub.com/apis/BARTOSZBRTATUS/5-g_era_middleware/0.1).